edwardoughton/itmlogic/README.md

 **itmlogic** is a Python implementation of the classic Longley-Rice propagation model (v1.2.2) and capable of estimating the signal propagation effects resulting from irregular terrain.

-Model properties and the algorithm defining it are available in:
+This Python repo implements the model properties and algorithm defining it from:

 * Hufford, G. A., A. G. Longley, and W. A. Kissick (1982), A guide    to the use of the ITS Irregular Terrain Model in the area prediction mode, NTIA Report 82-100.
 (NTIS Order No.
   PB82-217977)
 * Hufford, G. A. (1995) The ITS Irregular Terrain Model, version 1.2.2, the Algorithm.

+**itmlogic** enables you to account for the radio propagation impacts arising from irregular terrain.
+For example, the image below shows the terrain implications arising between the Crystal Palace (South London) transmitter and Mursley, Buckinghamshire, England.

 Terrain profile slice: Crystal Palace (South London) to Mursley
 ---------------------------------------------------------------